jincio/personalSite/content/authors/admin/_index.md

 title: José Incio
 ---

 Hi and welcome!
 I am a Ph.D Candidate at the University of Pittsburgh.
-My dissertation focuses on the effect of subnational authoritarian enclaves on national democracies in Latin America.
+My dissertation explores the causes and consequences of candidates with low democratic commitment on developing democracies.
 I am currently on the job market looking for an academic/research position.

 I have  published in *Comparative Politics Studies*, and peer-reviewed journals in Latin America such as Revista de Ciencia Política-Chile.
 I am from Peru, where I taught classes on statistics and methodology at the Pontificia Universidad Católica, and University Antonio Ruiz de Montoya.